ibm-cloud-docs/power-iaas/ibmi-virtual-software-tiers.md

 {{site.data.keyword.ibmi-vst}}s are a licensing model that groups IBM {{site.data.keyword.powerSys_notm}}s based on processor characteristics, which determines the price and feature set for the IBM i operating system (OS) and other software.
 {: shortdesc}

 Starting with IBM Power10 systems and later, you can assign an {{site.data.keyword.ibmi-vst}} to a virtual server instance (VSI).
-The {{site.data.keyword.ibmi-vst}} limits the size of the VSI.
+The {{site.data.keyword.ibmi-vst}} limits the capacity of the VSI.
 But, you can select any physical system that supports the selected {{site.data.keyword.ibmi-vst}}.
 For example, a virtual server that is assigned to a P10 tier can run on either an S1022 or an E1080 server.
 The tier restricts the resource allocation for the VSI but not its hardware compatibility.

 The {{site.data.keyword.ibmi-vst}} determines the pricing tier for the IBM i OS and Licensed Program Products (LPPs).
 It also defines the limits for the following resources:
 - Maximum number of virtual processors
-- Maximum memory size
+- Maximum memory

-You can dynamically adjust the number of CPUs and the memory size if the numbers are within the {{site.data.keyword.ibmi-vst}} limits.
-To exceed the defined size of the {{site.data.keyword.ibmi-vst}}, you must follow these steps:
+You can dynamically adjust the number of CPUs and the memory if the numbers are within the {{site.data.keyword.ibmi-vst}} limits.
+To exceed the defined capacity of the {{site.data.keyword.ibmi-vst}}, you must follow these steps:
 1. Power off the VSI.
 2. Change the {{site.data.keyword.ibmi-vst}} to a tier that aligns with your resource requirements.